KevinMcD25/MIS352GroupKEAH/README.md

 (https://adventurewv.wvu.edu/)

-This site is great visual image, I feel like one major part of making a good home page would be to make it look good to the eyes.
+This site is a great visual image, I feel like one major part of making a good home page would be to make it look good to the eyes.
 Secondly, I feel like they do a good job and providing you with buttons inviting you to see what the other pages have.
-When I futher inspected the site I noticed that the HTML is very simple.
-One bootstrap with buttons and href links. they inclide scripts in there code as well but I have no clue what they do as of now.
+When I further inspected the site I noticed that the HTML is very simple.
+One bootstrap with buttons and href links. they include scripts in their code as well but I have no clue what they do as of now.
 I noticed they also include footers which might be nice when making my own page.

 *Eric Scull*

 (Insert Here)

-*Hayden Rhoydes*
+*Hayden Rhodes*

 (Insert Here)